stanford-centaur/pono/README.md

 # Pono: an SMT-based model checker built on [smt-switch](https://github.com/makaimann/smt-switch)

+Important NOTE: This is just a performance debugging branch of Pono.
+It has code in `engines/ic3base.cpp` which is **heavily** influenced by the open-source [ic3ia implementation](https://es-static.fbk.eu/people/griggio/ic3ia/index.html) by Alberto Griggio.
+We are only using this branch to help identify performance issues with our implementation and this version of the code should not be distributed.

 Pono is a performant, adaptable, and extensible SMT-based model checker implemented in C++.
 It was developed as the next generation of [CoSA](https://github.com/cristian-mattarei/CoSA) and thus was originally named _cosa2_.